idleberg/setup-playdate-sdk/README.md

 on:
   push:
-    # this action runs whenever a git tag is pushed
+    # Runs whenever a git tag in SemVer pattern is pushed
     tags:
       - 'v*.*.*'